This blog recounts more than a decade of my research about shaken baby syndrome (SBS).

-I’m a technical writer who was drawn into the arena over several months in 1996 and 1997.
-While sitting with a friend on various park benches as our children played, I heard the story of my friend’s adult niece, Stephanie, accused and ultimately convicted of shaking an infant she was watching.
-At the end of the story Stephanie went to prison, where she would miss her own son’s childhood.
+I am a technical writer who was drawn into the shaken baby arena by chance in 1996 and 1997.
+In a series of conversations with a friend as our children played in the park, I heard the story unfold as my friend’s adult niece Stephanie was accused and ultimately convicted of shaking an infant she was watching.
+At the end of the story, Stephanie went to prison, where she would miss her own son’s childhood.

 Then Louise Woodward—the Boston nanny—hit the headlines and stayed there for a year.
 I started researching the medical thinking behind both convictions and reached an astonishing conclusion: Doctors working with a well accepted but unproven model of SBS are overdiagnosing shaking injuries, and sometimes identifying the wrong perpetrator.